Texas A&M vs. Wake Forest Gator Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Texas A&M and its opponents have scored at least 57.5 points or more just one time this season.
+- Texas A&M and its opponents have scored at least 58 points or more only one time this season.

-- The two teams combine to average 70.5 points per game, 13 more than the over/under in this contest.
+- Friday's total is 12.5 points lower than the two team's combined 70.5 points per game average.

-- These two squads combine to allow 46.2 points per game, 11.3 fewer than this contest's over/under.
+- The 46.2 combined points per game that these two squads have allowed this season are 11.8 fewer than the 58 total in this contest.

-- The Aggies and their opponents score an average of 51.2 points per game, 6.3 fewer than Friday's total.
+- The average total in Aggies games this season is 51.2, 6.8 points fewer than Friday's total of 58 .

-- The 64.6 PPG average total in Demon Deacons games this season is 7.1 points more than this game's over/under.
+- In 2021, games involving the Demon Deacons have averaged a total of 64.6 points, 6.6 more than the set over/under in this contest.

 Texas A&M Stats and Trends

-- In Texas A&M's 12 games this season, it has six wins against the spread.
+- Texas A&M has played 12 games, with six wins against the spread.

-- This season, the Aggies have an ATS record of 5-4 in their nine games as a favorite of 5 points or more.
+- The Aggies have been favored by 5 points or more nine times this season and are 5-4 ATS in those contests.

 - Texas A&M's games this year have gone over the total in four out of 12 opportunities (33.3%).